Roza Dam

 Roza Dam (National ID # WA00275) is a diversion dam on the Yakima River, about 10 mi north of Yakima, just west of SR 821.
-The dam, built in 1939, is 486 ft long at the crest and 67 ft high, and impounds approximately 100 acre of water.
-The dam also has 12,000 kW power production capacity, online as of 1956.
-There is also an adult fish ladder at this location.
+This gravity dam was built in 1939, is 486 ft long at the crest and 67 ft high, and impounds approximately 100 acre of water.
+The dam also has 12.9 MW power production capacity, online as of 1956.
+There is also an adult fish ladder that collects fish in a trap, where they are counted and then released above the dam.
+A portion of wild fish are collected weekly to use as broodstock for the Cle Elum Supplementation and Research Facility.